 Trauma can create mental scarring and negative, self-limiting beliefs that, if left unaddressed, can push us into making self-destructive decisions that only worsen our condition.
 There are positive steps you can take to overcome trauma, and our team wants to help.

 Eye Movement Sensitization and Reprocessing

 Eye Movement Desensitization and Reprocessing (EMDR) desensitizes trauma sufferers from the traumatic experience to “delink” the aroused emotional state of trauma from the impulse to use substances to self-medicate.
-Our EMDR therapist is Carol Kibbee MA, LPC who is Level II trained in EMDR and an EMDRIA consultant and training facilitator.

 Contact us at (844) 292-5010 to learn more about how our Arizona alternative addiction treatment options can help you or your loved one overcome addiction or substance use disorder.